libo-yao/hot-topic-judge/README.md

 🔥 Hot Topic Judge
 An AI Skill for brand social media marketing, helping you decide whether a breaking hot topic is worth riding in 30 seconds.
 Why This Is Better Than Asking AI Directly
 Asking AI directly "Should Brand X ride Topic Y?" usually gets you a well-written paragraph that sounds reasonable but isn't actionable.
-This skill breaks down the "should we ride it" question into a reusable
+This skill breaks down the "should we ride it" question into a reusable judgment pipeline.